dklassic/AreWeBrowserYet/content/_index.md

 # Are We Browser Yet

-Are We Browser Yet is a simple site that tracks various aspect of the development of the [Servo browser engine](https://github.com/servo/servo).
+Are We Browser Yet is a tracking site that monitors the development progress of the [Servo browser engine](https://github.com/servo/servo).
+It answers the question: *"How close is Servo to being a usable browser?"* by comparing Servo's web feature support against real-world usage popularity data.

 ## What is Servo?